Linouth/zig-VectorNotes/README.md

 - [ ] Don't render paths zoomed out too far
 - [ ] Save/load system
 - [ ] Extract NanoVG wrapper into a separate library
+- [ ] Proper memory error handling...
+(Get rid of `catch unreachable`)
+- [ ] Fix bug in fitting algo that results in a bunch of segments very close to one another

 ### Future